William Dick Lagoons

 6th Congressional District

 Current Site StatusThe U.S. Environmental Protection Agency is overseeing the cleanup of the William Dick Lagoons site where (in the 1990s) 115 homes were connected to the public water supply system to ensure them a reliable source of potable water.
 A groundwater extraction system was installed during the summer of 2000 to further study the groundwater.
 This resulted in the construction of a groundwater treatment plant that is currently extracting and treating contaminated groundwater at a rate of approximately 25 gallons per minute.
 Treated groundwater is required to meet the Pennsylvania Department of Environmental Protection NPDES (discharge) standards prior to being discharged to an off-site stream.
 Soil cleanup activities began in July of 2003.
 In January and February 2008, confirmation sampling was conducted with results that indicated that the soil had yet to meet the Site cleanup goals.
 Several individual soil removals were conducted by the PRP from 2009 to the present.
 A final, confirmation sampling event will be performed when the required excavations are completed.
-A vapor intrusion evaluation is scheduled to be performed on several properties above the contaminated groundwater plume in 2013.
+A vapor intrusion evaluation was performed on several properties above the contaminated groundwater plume in 2013.
+Results will be provided to the property owners.

 Site ResponsibilityThe site is being addressed through federal and potentially responsible parties' actions.